Post Tagged with: "Coaching"

 Recovery From Toxic Culture

 Teri McKeever, former head coach of the University of California, Berkeley’s women’s swimming and diving program, was recently fired due to allegations of toxicity and abuse from former athletes and staff.
-These allegations have been […]
+These allegations have been reported over many years by athletes, and have adversely impacted the short and long-term mental, […]

 Read More